kolibril13/blender_csv_import/README.md

 ## How to Use

-Option 1: Drag and drop your CSV file directly into Blender’s viewport.
+Option 1: Drag and drop your CSV file directly into Blender's viewport.

 Option 2: Use the menu:
 File → Import → CSV

 ### **Using the Data**

-- The imported data will appear in Blender’s **Spreadsheet Editor**.
+- The imported data will appear in Blender's **Spreadsheet Editor**.
 - Use the **Named Attribute** in **Geometry Nodes** to access the imported data.

 And the data will show up in the speadsheet: